Louis Casely-Hayford: Volta River Authority

 It is generally acknowledged that even though Louis was the third Chief Executive of the VRA after Mr Frank Dobson and Dr E. L. Quartey, he was the first staff member to have risen through the ranks to become the Chief Executive of the institution.

 Casely-Hayford's distinct contributions to VRA and therefore, of Ghana's development process were numerous.
 He believed in the vision of beneficial sub-regional cooperation in West Africa and played a pivotal role in the realisation of the Ghana-Togo-Benin power interconnection project and the interconnection of the Ghana-Côte d'Ivoire electrical systems.

 As chief executive officer of the VRA, he focused on man-power and leadership development.
 He created the VRA Training School that trained engineers, technicians and other disciplines needed to support the power sector.
 Casely-Hayford was the brain behind the extension of power to the Northern sector of the country and the transformation of Akosombo Township.

 Casely-Hayford travelled extensively to canvass support and financing for the construction of a second hydroelectric project in Ghana.
 And having secured the funds, he oversaw the construction of the Kpong Generating Station and associated irrigation system.

-He was the brain behind the extension of power to the Northern sector of Ghana at a time that many in the world's international financial institutions and some of his own colleagues thought the scheme would be impossible because of various challenges facing the country's Northern Region.
-This project laid the infrastructural foundation for the pursuit of a truly national electrification vision.
+His work with the VRA would result in the extension of power to the Northern sector of Ghana despite various challenges facing the country's Northern Region and would enable additional national electrification.